PlayStation Vita Architecture (Part 1)

 The next big milestone for ARM will debut in 2011, with the arrival of ARMv8.
 I’ll talk more about this in a future article about the Nintendo Switch.

-Next to the ARM cluster, Sony bundled a couple of accelerators that support gaming-related tasks.
-Just like the previous Media Engine group, they are completely proprietary and act as a black box.
-Programmers are not meant to fiddle with them directly but through the official SDK.
+Next to the ARM cluster, Sony bundled a large accelerator meant to support gaming-related tasks.
+Just like the previous Media Engine group, it is completely proprietary and acts as a black box.
+Programmers are not meant to fiddle with it directly but through the official SDK.

 Image